nqpz/mult3plus1/README.md

   - `print N`: Print the tree.

+  - `shape N`: Print the shape of the tree.

   - `percent N`: Print the percentage of successes.

 Where N is a positive integer denoting search depth.